aliemreipek/aliemreipek/README.md

 ### Hi there, I'm Ali Emre! 👋

-I'm a **Backend Software Engineer**.
-I specialize in building high-performance, scalable applications and designing distributed architectures using **Golang** and **.NET**.
-My core strengths include solving concurrency problems, implementing microservices, and optimizing data flow.
+I'm a **Backend Software Engineer** with a strong focus on Distributed Systems and High-Performance Architectures.
+Specialized in **Golang** and **.NET 8**, with practical experience in solving concurrency challenges, preventing race conditions, and designing Event-Driven Microservices.
+Passionate about software craftsmanship, clean code, and optimizing data flow in cloud environments.

 ---